 Once at the bottom start touring towards Kotamajat from where you can find a route to Kukas fell.
 Kukas Kukas is the last fell of the traverse.

-It is the shortest descent of the traverse but has rather good feeling for some turns.
+It is the shortest descent of the traverse but has rather good turns.

-Ride down until you reach the cross-country ski trail and start making your way to Cafe called Karilan Navettagalleria.
+Ride down until you reach the cross-country ski trail and start making your way to the cafe called Karilan Navettagalleria.

 This is where the traverse ends.

 You can catch a ski bus back to town.
 I highly recommend this traverse for anyone wanting to really experience the feeling of Finland’s high fell areas!